Here’s a question that still haunts many – “Is cold calling still effective?”

 Mary: Thank you.

 You: Sure, I’ve mailed the research paper to your ID.
-Let me know if you’d like for me to schedule a call after?
+Let me know if you’d like me to schedule a call after?

 Mary: Yes, I’m free at 2:00 PM tomorrow.

-10. Raising Curiosity
+10. Raising curiosity

 Imagine this, I take you to my favorite cafe, and we’re perusing the menu.
 As a first-time diner, you’ll want my recommendations and typically order what I say is good.
 Whereas, I’m a regular customer who has had the chance to taste different desserts.
 I realize that there’s a new dessert option on the menu and order it instantly because I’ve never tried it before.

 You can apply this word across industries and notice that “new” adds novelty and interest.
 What’s more interesting about this is that it works best on those you’ve called before.
 Telling someone about a “new” feature on the first call carries little to no impact.
 The product itself will likely be new to them unless they’re using a competing product.
-The newness strategy only works if your prospect knows about your product/service.
-Use this template when you launch a new feature or offer new products.
+The novelty strategy only works if your prospect knows about your product/service.
+Use this template when you launch a new feature or offer new products:

 Script 17: